Introduction

 i

-is the index of the node and the related ODE arising from the method of lines.
-In fact, we have to evaluate the update of \( u_i^k \) to get to the next time level \( u_i^{k+1} \).
+represents the index of the node, corresponding to the individual ODE derived from the method of lines.
+It is essential for evaluating the update of \( u_i^k \) to reach the next time level \( u_i^{k+1} \).

 u

-is vector view representing the state \( u_i^k \) of the heat equation on the \( k- \) time level.
+is a vector view representing the state \( u_i^k \) of the heat equation on the \( k-\)th time level.

 fu

-is vector of updates or time derivatives in the method of lines which will bring \( u \) to the next time level.
+is a vector that stores updates or time derivatives in the method of lines which will transition \( u \) to the next time level.

-does not accept lambda functions defined within another lambda function, we have to define f
+compiler does not support lambda functions defined within another lambda function, f

 and fu

-as the current state of the heat equation and f
+.
+The current state of the heat equation u

-the lambda function controlling the time evolution to the method solve
+(controlling the time evolution) are passed to the solve

 3template<